-Who May Apply: Anyone possessing the required license/ transport tag may apply.
-You may hunt only with the hunting method in compliance with your tag.
-Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category.
-Use the 4-digit "Hunt Choice" number below to submit your application.
+Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this categomay apply.
+You may hunt only with the hunting method in compliance ry.
+Use the 4-digit "Hunt Choice" number below to submit your application. with your tag.